dbomoto/MLO_Accounting_app/README.md

 - ```POST request to /client/search``` with form data without matched client will display "Client does not exist"
 - ```POST request to /client/search``` with form data with no input (indexNumber, clientName, companyName) will respond "No input detected.
 Please input at least 1 seach field."
 - ```POST request to /client/search``` with form data but with missing object properties will respond "Invalid request, reload page and try again".
-- ```POST request to /client/search``` with form data the indexNumber entry must be a number only, or else respond with "Invalid index number entry.
-Please input numbers only"
+- ```POST request to /client/search``` with form data the indexNumber entry must be unique, or else respond with "Invalid index number entry."
-- ```POST request to /client/search``` with form data the clientName must only be text with no special characters, or else respond with "Invalid characters detected.
+- ```POST request to /client/search``` with form data the first name and last name must only be text with no special characters, or else respond with "Invalid characters detected.
 Please input letters only".
 - ```POST request to /client/search``` must find matching clients regardless of letter case.
+- ```GET request to /client/search?id``` must display all records of the client.
+A separate table for each division.
+- ```POST request to /add/client``` must have unique index number.

 ### Deployment
 - Replit since it is only for private use.